Leon Rose

-Leon Rose (born 1961) is an American basketball executive, attorney and sports agent.
-He serves as president of the New York Knicks of the National Basketball Association (NBA).
+Leon Rose (born March 9, 1961) is an American basketball executive, attorney and sports agent.
+He serves as president of the New York Knicks of the National Basketball Association (NBA), who won an NBA championship in 2026 during his tenure.
 As a sports agent, Rose represented a number of prominent NBA players, including Allen Iverson and LeBron James.

 Early life

 Rose grew up in Cherry Hill, New Jersey and attended Cherry Hill High School East, where he played basketball and was later inducted into the school's hall of fame.
 Rose graduated from Dickinson College, where he played on the basketball team.
 He earned his J.D. degree at Temple University Beasley School of Law while he worked as an assistant for the Cherry Hill High School East basketball team.
 From 1986 to 1988, he was an assistant for the Rutgers University–Camden basketball team under his former gym teacher.

 Rose was inducted into the Philadelphia Jewish Sports Hall of Fame in 2011.